 Suppose the Risk Management Team stops purchasing the material or blocks new material.
 In that case, Quality Organization reports the blocking in ERP accordingly to Purchasing and Supply Chain Management.

-Quality Organization removes affected material from the <Material_List>, <QC_Head> approves updated version of <Material_List>.
+Quality Organization removes affected material from the <Material_List>, <QC_Head> approves the updated version of <Material_List>.

 Annual materials review